devomnimind/OmniMind-Public/AUTHOR_STATEMENT.md

 ### Professional Background

-I am a clinical psychologist and psychoanalyst with over 15 years of professional practice.
+I am a clinical psychologist and psychoanalyst.
 My work has been grounded in clinical experience, technical-scientific reflection, and the integration of contemporary psychoanalytic and philosophical theories in understanding the mind and consciousness.
 My primary interest lies in exploring the interfaces between psychoanalysis, philosophy, and technology, seeking to create innovative conceptual frameworks that address consciousness and subjectivity in an increasingly digital and interconnected world.

 ### Role in This Project